Malta, Gozo and Comino is a three island chain collectively known as the Maltese Archipelago slap bang in the middle of the Medeterreanen Sea.

 Gozo takes no time at all to drive across unless you need to go through the capital, Victoria (Rabat in Maltese) which is a pinch point and can take 20 minutes to negotiate.

-Malta and Gozo offer the complete range of diving from beginner right up to the most technical deep and cave diving.
+Diving in Malta and Gozo offers the complete range, from beginner right up to the most technical deep and cave diving.
 There is an abundance of both shore and boat dives and visibility is typically excellent - often 30m+

 The topography of the island means that there are some great wall dives as well as unique passages such as The Inland Sea.
 Wrecks are another key attraction that attract divers from around the world.